eecworld/cityworks-qa/README.md

 See the provided XML file for notes on where to make configuration changes.
 The main changes are made in the SCRIPTS INJECTION section.

-#### Option 2: Outside Cityworks: Create a Proxy User (Not Currently Supported or Implemented)

-If you are using the tool outside of a Cityworks session, you'll need to create a user in Cityworks who has view permissions (but nothing else) to all things you'll need to test.
-It should be an employee, in at least one group (probably only one group, like a system group or something), and be authorized and registered on Cityworks Server with a password.
-It doesn't need to be part of any server groups, have any inbox or XML configuration, employee relates, or anything like that.

-If you are using the tool inside a Cityworks session (i.e. the URL says "/cityworks/Default.aspx" or something similar), you don't need to specify a proxy user.
-The current user's credentials will be used to authenticate all calls made by this tool.
+#### Option 2: EEC Cityworks Plugin Architecture

+This repository is a valid EEC Cityworks Plugin.
+If you are using the EEC Cityworks Plugin loader, you'll need to copy the tool to the "modules" directory and add "cityworks-qa" (or whatever the folder name is where you deploy it) to the list of modules in the config.json file.

 ### A Note on CustomFields.xml